Home Backgrounded Membrane Imaging

 Backgrounded Membrane Imaging (BMI) has reinvented light microscopy with its powerful combination of robotics, image processing, optics, and Fluorescence Membrane Microscopy (FMM).
-This advanced 96-well plate format enables quicker and more accurate discovery, making research smarter and safer.
+This advanced 96-well plate format enables quicker and more accurate discovery particle characteriation, making research smarter and safer.

 Get the Whole Picture with BMI: What You’re Not Seeing Can Hurt You

-Particle analysis technology has long been limited; only providing a tiny glimpse into what's actually present in formulations—leaving important questions unanswered.
+Particle characterization and analysis technology has long been limited; only providing a tiny glimpse into what's actually present in formulations—leaving important questions unanswered.

 Halo Labs uses Backgrounded Membrane Imaging (BMI), a high-contrast imaging technique, to help solve these problems.
 BMI brings clarity to formulation risks that were previously hard to see, breaking through traditional limits quickly and accurately.
 One minute is all it takes to analyze a sample.
 With the ability to test 96 samples in less than two hours, it's a valuable tool for drug development.